vero-nika-2828/GlottoLotto_Matching-game/README.md

 ### Points gained display

 * shows the total amount of points gained at the end of the game
-* calculate based on the amount of turns taken to fnd all the matches - the less tries the more points
+* calculate based on the amount of turns taken to find all the matches - the less tries the more points
 * is positioned right under the 'Well done message'
 * user stories it relates to: 18, 36